PrathameshBhagat/Hazir-Android-Project/README.md

 # Demo-Hazir
-A mini Project made for a small startup called hazirs(hariz) unfortuntely the deal didn't end smooth and was closed in 3 days.  <br>
+A mini-project made for a small startup called Hazirs, but unfortuntely, the deal didn't end smoothly.
+The deal got cancelled but the app was ready with the front-end part and had the Google Play Authentication API working. <br>
-So this is an app was made in about 3 days with no back-end just the front-end and Google Signin.  <br>
+So this is an app that is complete with no backend, just the frontend, page navigation, and Google Play Signin API.  <br>
-This **_repository does not have any code , code is in a pivate repo_** please contact for the code.(+91 70580 31648) <br>
+This **_repository does not have any code , code is in a private repository_**.
+Please contact +91 70580 31648 for the code. <br>
-You can download the app from the APK in [here](https://github.com/PrathameshBhagat/Demo-Hazir-Project/releases/tag/0.1.1)
+### You can download the app from the APK in [here](https://github.com/PrathameshBhagat/Demo-Hazir-Project/releases/tag/0.1.1)

 >**_Please use landscape mode if viewing in a smart phone_**

  <img src="https://github.com/PrathameshBhagat/Demo-Hazir-Project/assets/90595097/dfe669f9-0e56-4c2d-b860-b58cdad260e9" style="height:100vh;width:25vw">